precisely/ouracloud/docs/api-access/introduction.md

 ## Overview

-The API is the primary way to get data in and out of Oura platform.
-It's a low-level HTTP-based API that can be used to query data, account management and other operations.
-Currently, the following operations are allowed via the Oura API endpoints:
+Operations are allowed via the Oura API endpoints:

-1. Oauth2 authentication and client authentication
+1. Oauth2 authentication
 2. Creating/managing/deleting the user account
 3. Sending summary events data in JSON format
 4. Creating, updating and deleting summary event data

 ## Documentation Overview

-The complete API guide uses some common terminology and conventions in order to increase readability.
-They are listed below:

 * All the examples given in this doc use the **CURL** tool to make the requests
 * All the examples use the `localhost` for API calls, replace them with the actual server URL